 She would laugh and say, “Yes!
 Nobody asks the age of a person with black hair.
 You always look young.”

 And I have never let anyone cut my hair, I have always worn it long.
 As I moved the brush through the hair, I decided to tie it up in a loose bun.
 As I put the last pin in place, the door to the room opened and Sunil walked in.
 “Ah!
 Simple, elegant and perfect for the night, my beautiful Wife.
-Of course you are always as exquisite and lovely as this rare thing,” as he was saying that he held in his hand a perfect Black Rose.
+Of course you are always as exquisite and lovely as this rare thing,” saying that he held in his hand a perfect Black Rose.

 The black that surrounds me,